layer5io/istio-service-mesh-workshop/lab-2/README.md

-# lab 2 - Deploy Istio
+# Lab 2 - Deploy Istio

 Now that we have the kubernetes cluster, we are ready to deploy Istio.